cgaenzler/phactix-ai/_posts/2025-11-05-phactix-ai-10-critical-qa-for-compliant-sales.md

 * The AI instantly guides the rep into compliant behavior, eliminating the **fear of non-compliance** (a major sales hurdle).
 * The platform automatically completes the lengthy URI paperwork, **saving 10-20 minutes of administrative work** per request.

-### 10. **Is Phactix considered a "Safe Harbor" for off-label discussions?**
+### 10. **Is Phactix AI considered a "Safe Harbor" for off-label discussions?**

-Phactix is not a "law," but an **enforcement discretion tool**.
-It is designed to perfectly execute the compliance steps outlined in the FDA Guidance, "Responding to Unsolicited Requests."
-By following the documented process and creating a perfect audit trail, Phactix ensures the company's actions fall within the FDA's established bounds for responding to unsolicited scientific inquiries.
+Phactix AI is designed to perfectly execute the compliance steps outlined in the FDA Guidance, "Responding to Unsolicited Requests."
+By following the documented process and creating a perfect audit trail, Phactix AI ensures the company's actions fall within the FDA's established bounds for responding to unsolicited scientific inquiries.

 ---